JakobDev/jdTextEdit/doc/source/Distribution/distribution.json.rst

 distribution.json is a JSON file which is placed in the Program Directory.
 It has some options for people who are building packages.
 Currently the following options are available:

+You don't need to set all options.
+Just set the options you need and remove the others from the file.

 .. code:: json

     {